aaronr93/MyGifs/README.md

 ## Roadmap

-1. Settings Page for selecting a Gfycat user (and various view configurations for debugging purposes)
+1. Implement Settings

+    a.
+Selecting current Gfycat user

+    b.
+Selecting current Imgur user (if applicable)

+    c.
+Configurations for debugging purposes

+2. Show share menu on tap (configure action on tapping a gif in settings)
-2. Send gifs via iMessage with the iMessages Extension
+2. Browse and send gifs from iMessage with the iMessages Extension
+3. Browse by Tags and Searches in Gfycat
-3. View a user's public albums of gifs on Imgur
+4. View a user's public albums of gifs on Imgur
-4. Browse by Tags and Searches in Gfycat and save your filters
+5. Implement Feeds

+    a.
+Save a Gfycat User, Tag, or Search feed

+    b.
+Save gifs from Gfycat or Imgur to a MyGifs feed